Important Information- in one place

 This information may also be used for tracing and claims assessments and verifying identify.
 Information held about you by the credit reference agencies may already be linked to records relating to anyone with whom you have a financial relationship such as a joint account.

-More information is available in our guide to how we use your personal data.
+More information is available in our Privacy Notice.

 Salford Credit Union Privacy notice